OzDuys/CSC4025Z_Ass2_Fruit_Ripeness/README.md

    !pip install -r requirements.txt
    ```
 3. Run `Dataset/download_dataset.py` to fetch the Kaggle data inside Colab (ensure your Kaggle API token is available).
-4. Open `notebooks/baseline_pytorch.ipynb` and execute the cells.
+4. Open `training notebooks/baseline_pytorch.ipynb` and execute the cells.
 The notebook automatically detects and uses a GPU if available.

 ### Quick Colab Workflow